NStrijbosch/hub-module-notes/docs/display.md

 Set the orientation of display.

+!!! info
-> values of direction are not intuitive, there does not seem to be a relation between the direction and avilable [constants](data_types.md#constants).
+     values of direction are not intuitive, there does not seem to be a relation between the direction and avilable [constants](data_types.md#constants).

 __Parameters:__